hayeah/eostools/eos-actions/README.md

+It's hard to get a firehose of all actions, matched by account name or action name.
+See: [#3244](https://github.com/EOSIO/eos/issues/3244).

-poll nodeos and print actions that match filtering conditions.
+This tool polls nodeos and prints all actions that match filtering conditions.

 ```
 go install github.com/hayeah/eostools/eos-actions